 #13.
 Work with a professional (outside of a call center).

-One thing that has always amazed us here at IBUSA is how so many people will leave the important “process” of purchasing a life insurance policy in the hands of someone working in a high pressure, call center environment.
+One thing that has always amazed us here at IBUSA is how so many people will leave the important “process” of purchasing a life insurance policy in the hands of someone working in a high-pressure call center environment.

-We don’t want to suggest that the agents working in some of these larger life insurance brokerages aren’t doing a good job, but let’s face it, chances are if you’re speaking with an agent whose primary goal is to write 4 or 5 policies each and every day, two weeks from now, it probably safe to say that the agent you speak with today isn’t going to remember your name or who you are?
+Now, we don’t want to suggest that the agents working in some of these larger life insurance brokerages aren’t doing a good job, but let’s face it, chances are if you’re speaking with an agent whose primary goal is to write 4 or 5 policies each and every day, two weeks from now, it probably safe to say that the agent you speak with today isn’t going to remember your name or who you are?

 After all…

-Be an “issue” unless of course, your application turns out to be one that might need some “special attention” because you’re not in perfect health or perhaps something “pops up” during the underwriting process.
+Two weeks from now, the agent you speak with today will probably have spoken with several hundred people about buying a life insurance policy and probably will have 40 to 50 applications in the process!
+This might not be an “issue” unless, of course, your application turns out to be one that might need some “special attention” because you’re not in perfect health or perhaps something “pops up” during the underwriting process.

 In situations like these…

-One could imagine that having an agent that is simultaneously responsible for 40 to 50 other clients and expected to write 4 or 5 new policies a day might not be able to give the time and attention that your application may need to qualify for the rate you were expecting.
+One could imagine that having an agent who is simultaneously responsible for 40 to 50 other clients and expected to write 4 or 5 new policies a day might not be able to give the time and attention that your application may need to qualify for the rate you were expecting.

 #14.
 Shop your options and apply with the “right” company.

-Obvious, but the sad truth is that a lot of folks don’t end up doing this.
-And what’s even worse is that many times even when someone does take the time to “shop” their options, what they’re not aware of is that each life insurance company is going to have their own “rules and regulations” concerning what kind of “rate” an individual might be able to qualify for.
+Another great way to save money on your life insurance policy is to “shop” your options and apply with the “right” company.
+This may seem obvious, but the sad truth is that a lot of folks don’t end up doing this.
+And what’s even worse is that many times, even when someone does take the time to “shop” their options, what they’re not aware of is that each life insurance company is going to have its own “rules and regulations” concerning what kind of “rate” an individual might be able to qualify for.

 So…